 Most Sacred Heart of Jesus, shower plentifully blessings on Your holy Church, on the Supreme Pontiff, and on all the clergy; grant perseverance to the just, convert sinners, enlighten the unfaithful, bless our parents, friends, and benefactors, assist the dying, liberate the souls of purgatory, and extend over all hearts the sweet empire of Your love.
 Amen.

-[This is a weekly electronic newsletter from Father Robert, the Pastor of St. Mary Parish and St. Sebastian Parish.
+[This is a weekly electronic newsletter from Father Robert.
 This will be sent out weekly.
 Please recommend this to individuals you think might be interested.
 Any suggestions or comments are welcomed, or if you wish to no longer receive this please e-mail: Roman.Catholic.Good.News@gmail.com]

 "Finally, the People of God shares in the royal office of Christ.
 He exercises his kingship by drawing all men to himself through his death and Resurrection.
 Christ, King and Lord of the universe, made himself the servant of all, for he came "not to be served but to serve, and to give his life as a ransom for many."
 For the Christian, "to reign is to serve him," particularly when serving "the poor and the suffering, in whom the Church recognizes the image of her poor and suffering founder."
 The People of God fulfills its royal dignity by a life in keeping with its vocation to serve with Christ.